 end

-When we now submit an empty form, we can see the input fields are displayed in red.
+When we now submit an empty form, we can see the input fields are displayed in red:

 The last thing we need to do, is display the error messages underneath the relevant input fields.

-To enable this functionality, we modify app/views/index.erb:
+To enable this functionality, we replace app/views/index.erb with:

 <form method="post" action="/authors">